Acknowledgements

 Gordon Chancellor received assistance from the Royal College of Surgeons while they were custodians of the Beagle field notebooks.

 A particular debt is owed to Michael Hawkins, of the Newton Project, who created the original OS code on which the image representation is based.
 Some of the image navigation buttons on the image viewer are also borrowed from the Newton Project.
-Thomas Kirk of the University Press Office was extremely helpful during the busy run up to launching the site and the onslaught of media attention which followed when the story went viral.
+Thomas Kirk of the University Press Office was extremely helpful during the busy run up to launching the site and the onslaught of media attention which followed when the story of Darwin Online went viral.

 James Moore lent a set of the The Correspondence of Charles Darwin [Moore took the set back in October 2009] and Uigeverij Nieuwezijds in Amsterdam sent a set of Darwin's works in Dutch.
 Alberto Gomis generously sent a copy of his bibliography of Darwin in Spain, and later the second edition.
 Mrs Doreen Speare, who lives in the house where Anne Elizabeth Darwin died in 1851, kindly contributed the 1905 edition of Voyage of the Beagle.
 Ludmilla Jordanova helpfully donated book cases.
 Simon Keynes kindly lent photographic equipment.